About the Humanities, Social Sciences and Arts Grants

 All proposals should be submitted using the online proposal form, which requires the following:

-- Name, title, department(s), school(s), attestation of caregiver status, and title of research or creative project
+- Name, title, department(s), school(s) and title of research or creative project

 - Project Description: Summary of the research or creative work project and its goals, originality and contribution to the field; include discussion of your proposed activities, feasibility and your anticipated findings, output and dissemination of your research.
-Explain how the project will impact your body of scholarship or creative work.
+Explain how the project will impact your body of scholarship or creative work and career development.
 (500 words maximum)

 - Proposals for creative projects should include work samples; please review the Guidelines for Creative Work Samples for more information.